oxLeslie/AMACalendar/README.md

 ##### AMACalendar

 ###### This is a Chinese Calendar.
-Project "AMACalendar" is for "Bmemo" to write, it refer to the "dd"

 ###### The project `AMACalendar` is for `Bmemo` to write and it refer to the [Daysquare](https://github.com/unixzii/Daysquare).
 So, the need of `Bmemo`, the support of the lunar calendar.

 ============